 Ph.D. in Communication Studies, 1998, University of Kansas

 Dr. Jarman is the interim director of the Elliott School of Communication.
 He teaches courses in the strategic communication emphasis area, including Comm 535 (Communication Analysis and Criticism), 313 (Argumentation and Advocacy), and various 660 seminars in political communication.

 His primary research interests are analyses of political deliberations within the public sphere, and debate pedagogy.
 Since 1999, he has authored the annual overview of the new high school debate topic used by thousands of high school debaters around the nation.

-Jarman is the associate director of the Elliott School and is director of the university's competitive debate team.
+Jarman is the director of the Wichita State's competitive debate team.
 He also serves as the executive secretary of the Cross Examination Debate Association, the largest collegiate policy debate organization in the United States.